Neo-Ciber94/sample_files/README.md

 # Compressed files

-All the compressed files just had the text "Hello world!"
+All the compressed files just had the text

+> "Hello world!\n"